Ryan Park (politician)

+Early life

+Park was born in Wollongong and attended local state schools.
+He was raised in Dapto and attended Dapto High School, where he became school captain.
+He studied teaching at the University of Wollongong.
+He majored in health and physical education and won the university medal.

 Career

-Park was born in Wollongong and attended local state schools.
-He went on to study teaching at the University of Wollongong and taught at Lake Illawarra High School.
+Park taught at Lake Illawarra High School.
+He then worked as a curriculum adviser at the Department of Education.

-Park then went on to work further in the NSW public service and was a Chief of staff to his predecessor David Campbell, the then Minister for Transport and Roads.
+Park then went on to work further in the NSW public service and was a chief of staff to his predecessor David Campbell, the then Minister for Transport and Roads.
 After Campbell resigned from the ministry in early 2010, Park was named as deputy director-general of the Department of Transport.
 Later in the year, Campbell announced he would not contest the upcoming election and Park was chosen as the endorsed Labor candidate where he retained the seat.
 He held on against the Liberal party candidate, John Dorahy, a former professional rugby league footballer.

 Park was appointed to the Shadow Ministry in 2012 as Shadow Minister for Roads, and was subsequently promoted to become Shadow Minister for Education and the Illawarra in 2013.

 Second term

 At the 2015 NSW election, Park received a large swing towards him, returning his seat to safe Labor status.
 Following this successful result, Park was promoted further to become the Shadow Minister for Transport, Infrastructure and the Illawarra.
-Park achieved significant media-prominence in this role.

 In 2016, Deputy Opposition Leader Linda Burney resigned from the NSW Parliament to contest the federal seat of Barton.
 She was replaced as Deputy by Michael Daley.
 Following this, Park was appointed to Daley's former role as Shadow Treasurer in March 2016 and Daley took on Park's former portfolio of Infrastructure.
 Park became the third most senior Labor member of the Legislative Assembly at this time.

 Park refused to contest the Labor leadership at the 2018 ballot, which was ultimately won by Michael Daley.
 Upon Daley's accession to the leadership, Park regained the Infrastructure portfolio from Daley.